He is the Light of The Word. In Him there is no darkness.

 John 11:25-26 Jesus said to her, “I am the resurrection and the life.
 The one who believes in me will live, even though they die; and whoever lives by believing in me will never die.
 Do you believe this?”

-Jesus was saying more than him just giving life, but he gives resurrection and life.
+Jesus was saying that he gives more than life.
+He gives resurrection and life.
 Because he is life, final death is impossible.
 He is the very source of this resurrection.
 He who believes in Jesus will live, death will never triumph over them.

 Jesus was not claiming that he was one way among many, he was declaring to be the only way.
 His disciples were struggling with conversation, not understanding why Jesus was to leave them.
 He gave them, as well as the rest of us, hope in these words.